mrrooster/gofish/gofish_fuse3/README.md

 ### First run

 gofish requires a goodle API ID and secret before it is allowed to connect to your google drive.
-These are supplied on the command line and only need to be specified once.
+These are used to identify an application to google.
+You can use the same api key for many instances of gofish, as the first run process ties it to a particular user.
+So you can easly generate an API key for your entire organisation.

-To setup your client ID and client secret follow the instructions here:
+As I don't supply these with gofish you have to register for your own API key.
+This proces isn't hard and more information can be found here:

 https://developers.google.com/drive/v3/web/about-auth